Using text messages to communicate with employees is one of the more underrated uses for SMS, speaking as a text marketing pro myself.

 While you may still choose to send your initial message through a newsletter or email, following up via text is a great way to ensure that it gets seen and stays top-of-mind.

-You can even create specific keywords that employees can text in to have their FAQs addressed.
+You can even create specific text-to-subscribe keywords that employees can text in to have their FAQs addressed.
 This saves your HR team time and ensures your staff has access to the answers they need.
 Take it a step further and create templates you can use to answer common questions without a lot of effort or brain power.

 While we don’t like to think about worst-case scenarios, it’s still important to be prepared in case they happen.
 If there is a lockdown, evacuation, or any other urgent situation, reach your employees instantly with an emergency text alert.